-As the newest competitor in the direct-to-consumer DNA testing market, Living DNA claims to provide the most advanced DNA testing service currently available.
+As the newest competitor in the direct-to-consumer DNA test market, Living DNA claims to provide the most advanced DNA testing service currently available.
 Their autosomal test is similar to the 23andMe test in that it uses some information from the 23rd sex-linked pair to give you a better understanding of your paternal and maternal lineage.

 Of course, there is no such thing as the perfect DNA test, and the Living DNA service falls short on some fronts.
 For starters, there is no publicized database size for their platform.
 That means there’s no way to tell how many thousands or millions of DNA profiles are available on their system.

 That can be a problem because of two reasons.
-The first is because these companies determine your ancestry by comparing your DNA with others in their system.
+The first is because these companies determine your family ancestry by comparing your DNA with others in their system.
 The second is that a smaller database also means less opportunity to find DNA family matches.

 Nonetheless, there are some who might meet satisfaction when using the Living DNA test.
 Being that it is quite popular among individuals from the British Isles, people with British roots can find much more relevant information after taking the test.

 Let’s dive in to the specifics of the DNA testing offered by this company in the comprehensive Living DNA review below.